Polish forces use water cannons on migrants who threw stones

 WARSAW, Poland (AP) — Polish border forces on Wednesday said they were attacked with stones by migrants at the border with Belarus and responded by using water cannons against them.

-The Border Guard agency posted video on Twitter showing a water cannon being directed across the border at a group of migrants in a makeshift camp in freezing temperatures.
+The Border Guard agency posted video on Twitter showing a water cannon being directed across the border at a group of migrants in a makeshift camp.

-Polish police said one officer was seriously injured.
+Polish police said one officer was seriously injured when the migrants threw objects.
 He was taken by ambulance to a hospital and it is likely his skull was fractured after being hit by an object.

 The situation marks an escalation in a tense migration and political border crisis where the lives of thousands of migrants are at stake.